ericchase-library/ts-templates-website/server/README.md

 ### Features

 - Auto-increment when preferred **port** is in use
-- File serving from a designated directory
+- File serving from the **public** directory
   - URL path normalization
 - Bun provides **MIME** types in responses by default

+### Examples Pages

+- Basic html page that loads a stylesheet and script.
+  - /example-site/index.html
+- Basic html page that loads a stylesheet and script as module.
+  - /example-site-modules/index.html
+- Mock page for handling **CORS** Preflight checks (the HTTP OPTIONS Request)
+  - /example-database-access.html

 ### Installing Bun